Tom Farniok

-Early years
+Early life

 Farniok was a three-year letterwinner at Washington High School in Sioux Falls, South Dakota.
 In 2008, he was named Class 11AA first-team All-State.
 As a sophomore, he was an honorable mention All-conference.
 He was named Class 11AA First-team All-State and offensive MVP of All-City Team.
 He was a first-team Greater Dakota All-Conference as senior and junior.
 As a senior, he served as team captain of Washington Warrior team that went 13-0 and claimed the Class 11AA state title (Washington's first since 1976).
 In addition, he was also an academic All-Conference and All-State in 2009.

 Farniok also lettered in basketball and track & field at Washington HS.
 He had a personal-best throw of 43.73 meters (143 feet, 5 inches) in the discus as a senior.
 He also recorded a top-throw of 13 meters (42 feet, 8 inches) in the shot put at the Dakota Relays.

 Considered as a two-star recruit by Rivals.com, Farniok chose Iowa State over offers from North Dakota, North Dakota State and South Dakota State.